eaglebaba/Facemask-detection/README.md

-# Oculace - face mask detection
+# Face mask detection

 ## What It does
-1. Detects whether or not a person is putting on a face mask and labels appropriately
+1. It detects if someone uses facemask or not
 2. Takes pictures of people not putting on face mask and saves on file
 3. Saves time stamp to database